jfar41/SCRAM/README.md

 # SCRAM!
 A social-media-app

-### Using the MERNG stack, I coded up backend and frontend code to create a social-media-app \n that registers users, provides user authentication, lists all posts in a global feed, ability to comment/like posts.
+### Using the MERNG stack, I coded up backend and frontend code to create a social-media-app  that registers users, provides user authentication, lists all posts in a global feed, ability to comment/like posts.
 ![Picture of WebApp](https://i.imgur.com/VPVbmO0.png)

 # Key Takeaways: